 Mid Michigan College's ongoing commitment is to provide equal accessibility of information.
 However, we acknowledge that barriers to access may occur.
-In viewing this document, if you encounter any accessibility barrier that inhibits your ability to garner the same meaningful information as those individuals without similar barriers, please contact: Martricia Farrell, Director of College Compliance and Ethics, mfarrell@midmich.edu or by phone (989) 386-6622 ext.
-394
+In viewing this document, if you encounter any accessibility barrier that inhibits your ability to garner the same meaningful information as those individuals without similar barriers, please contact email soc@midmich.edu.

-Mid Michigan College's 2023 Annual Security Report
+Mid Michigan College's 2024 Annual Security Report